Hartford Institute Logo

 How do I order inventories?

-Hartford Seminary, Hartford Institute for Religion Research
+Hartford International University, Hartford Institute for Religion Research

 77 Sherman Street, Hartford, CT 06105

-This web site also contains numerous resources for interpreting the report and researching the census data and community make-up of your local area.
+This website also contains numerous resources for interpreting the report and researching the census data and community make-up of your local area.
 Specifically visit our Congregational Studies section or Research Resources section.

 Can you provide assistance in interpreting the report?